 Tuesday, October 28, 2014

 Shopping in Secret for Crossdressing Clothing is now a thing of the Past!
-A New Retail Outlet is here
+A New Retail Store Outlet is here

 Philadelphia Magazine's GLBT Blog reports that Suddenly Fem has teamed up with Iconic South Street Store Passional to sell clothing and accessories just for crossdressers and transitioning Transgender women! a Retail outlet for Crossdressing Clothes is now available!